radiantone/pyfi/README.md

 ### A True Elastic Compute Platform

-Pyfi provides a set of interacting compute layers that control the location and execution of managed code assets.
+PYFI provides a set of interacting compute layers that control the location and execution of managed code assets.
 With PYFI, code modules and functions can be loaded at multiple locations and invoked from clients without knowledge of where those functions are or how those functions are called.

 Redundant code (processors) loaded into a PYFI network will be able to respond to higher volume of data and requests and thus can scale at will, individually.